Transcript: The Unsolved Mystery of Havana Syndrome

 The second person with these symptoms, I believe, reported them three months later, in February.
 And because of a CDC report that was FOIA’d by Buzzfeed, we know that after the second case—so after two people with symptoms that included things like dizziness, headaches, fatigue, very common symptoms—after just two of them, the whole group in Havana, all of the Americans serving there, were basically gathered and told, “Listen, there are some mysterious symptoms that some people are experiencing.
 We don’t know what we’re dealing with.
 So if you feel something like fatigue, headaches, dizziness, there might be some secret attacks going on, targeting your family, just keep an eye out.
 If anything seems amiss, be sure to call us, or if you want to get tested, let us know.”
 Of course, that opens the floodgates, right?

-Laura: So at this point, I am feeling like the mass psychogenic illness explanation really makes a lot of sense.
+Laura: At this point, I am feeling like the mass psychogenic illness explanation really makes a lot of sense.

 Alex: Yes, I definitely believed that political context made a tidy explanation for what happened.
 There was just one problem that came up when we were talking to Tim: Havana is actually a very nice place to be posted.